stuff98/EEG-scripts/README.md

 Grand Averages & Topoplots (Plots_TF, Plot_CBPT): Scripts to generate plots; Grand Average, individual participants waveforms and results from CBPT, including topoplots, to clearly visualize group-level findings and statistically significant differences.

 ## Disclaimer
 These scripts are provided "as is."
 Though great care was taken to ensure accuracy and functionality, there is no promise they are entirely error-free or perfectly suited for every scenario.
 Therefore, the onus is on the user to carefully examine and confirm all data and code aspects.
 I encourage to double-check every phase of preprocessing, statistical modeling, and final interpretation—to ensure validity.
 Any issue or suggestion for improvement can be report to the author.
+Channel location files (2d and 3d) have to be created and located in the utils folder.

 ## Acknowledgement
 This project is a derivative work by Raquel Lezama (raquellezama42@gmail.com) based on material from the EEG_introductory_workshop by Juan Linde-Domingo and Rodika Sokoliuk (March, 2025)